bignerdranch/android-listview-custom-view/BlogPost.md

         // TODO: set up image URL
     }

 That's about all there is to this pattern.
-While had to create two layout files (instead of one) and a static convenience method for inflation, look at all the advantages we get for it:
+While we had to create two layout files (instead of one) and a static convenience method for inflation, look at all the advantages we get for it:

 * The `Adapter` implementation is greatly simplified
 * The `ItemView` can be created easily in code or in an XML layout file